 Are you using a creative resume template?
 Have you incorporated color or design elements into your resume?
 Are you using an artistic design template found on the Internet?
-For 95% of candidates, including myself, I believe that we are hurting ourselves when we incorporate design elements into our resume.
-Most creative resumes that use multiple colors, fancy font’s, columns or text boxes are hurting the candidate.
+For 95% of candidates, including myself, I believe that we are hurting ourselves when we incorporate design elements into our resumes.
+Most creative resumes that use multiple colors, fancy fonts, columns, or text boxes are hurting the candidate.

-I was just asked for my opinion on creative resumes templates and I found myself biting my lip.
-A creative resume might make a good initial impression, but in the end hurts the candidate.
-I thought about my answer for a few long sentences and provided a two-stage answer.
+I was just asked for my opinion on a creative resume template and I found myself biting my lip.
+A creative resume might make a good initial impression, but in the end, hurts the candidate.
+After thinking about my answer for a few long sentences, I provided a two-stage answer.
 I gave my disclaimer that I didn’t care for them.
 I then provided my reasoning and business logic behind my opinion.
 Attempts at aesthetic resumes fail for 95% of candidates and I see enough of these resumes that I figured it was worth a post.

 The “Forest perspective” on creative resumes

 Hiring managers see a lot of resumes so they absolutely know what looks good and what doesn’t.
-Outside of our personal documents, most of us have only seen a handful of resumes.
-Most recruiters and hiring managers have seen 100’s if not 1000’s of resumes, and consequently they know aesthetic, creative resumes when they seem them.
-The flip side of this is they know bad looking resumes and because of their exposure, it’s easy to spot a candidate that had good intentions, executed poorly.
+Outside of our own resumes, most of us have only seen a handful of resumes.
+Most recruiters and hiring managers have seen 100’s if not 1000’s of resumes, and consequently, they know aesthetic, creative resumes when they see them.
+The flip side of this is they know bad-looking resumes and because of their exposure, it’s easy to spot a candidate who had good intentions, but executed poorly.

-If you are a designer working in digital, or a front-end developer, then by all means you should have a creative resume with beautiful aesthetics.
-I wouldn’t consider it a “requirement” but it should look cleaner and easier to read then the rest of the stack.
+If you are a designer working in digital, or a front-end developer, then, by all means, you should have a creative resume with beautiful aesthetics.
+I wouldn’t consider it a “requirement” but it should look cleaner and easier to read than the rest of the stack.
 Thoughtful design is the first step to user engagement and what better place to prove it than then your creative resume?

 Most of us will not be hired for our design chops so artistic flair won’t be missed.
 I say that again, elements of design WILL NOT BE MISSED.
-No recruiter is judging your document with a check list where one of the boxes is titled “artistic talent”.
+No recruiter is judging your document with a checklist where one of the boxes is titled “artistic talent”.
 If you fail when playing Pictionary, don’t go there.
-Traditional black and white resumes are safe and won’t get you in trouble.
-Hiring managers are not going to take a look our resume and say, “We can’t hire this person.
+Traditional black-and-white resumes are safe and won’t get you in trouble.
+Hiring managers are not going to take a look at our resume and say, “We can’t hire this person.
 They are perfectly qualified, but that resume is a User Experience nightmare”.
-I have no artistic talent.
-I suck at Adobe Illustrator, Smelly markers and the Etch-a-Sketch.
-I don’t worry about it because I am not going to be hired for my ability to design the Careers page on the company web site.
+I have no artistic talent and suck at Adobe Illustrator, Smelly Markers, and the Etch-a-Sketch.
+I don’t worry about it because I am not going to be hired for my ability to design the Careers page on the company website.
 My job is to smile and man the booth.

 If you want to see a beautiful document, look at the resume of a designer or User Experience professional.
 These candidates are paid to make visuals that are not only easy to look at but engaging.
 These candidates not only studied their craft professionally, they usually have an innate and natural talent for making presentations “easy to look at”.

-First impressions makes a big difference and they are not limited to how we answer the phone or when meet other in person for the first time.
-The resume and the cover letter are THE first impression the hiring manager sees and will make one of the following impressions:
+First impressions make a big difference and they are not limited to how we answer the phone or when meet other in person for the first time.
+The resume and the cover letter are THE first impressions the hiring manager sees and will make one of the following impressions:

 Simple resume format done well: